ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 [Emily](https://www.findagrave.com/memorial/160363879/mary-emily-mills) is interred at Brookton (formerly Quick) Cemetery at the corner of Landon Road and Lounsbery Road in Brooktondale NY, 14817.

-[Ellen Gould](https://www.findagrave.com/memorial/35944445/ellen-jane-predmore) is interred at Seneca Union Cemetery, Valois, NY.
+[Ellen Gould](https://www.findagrave.com/memorial/35944445/ellen-jane-predmore) is interred at Seneca Union Cemetery, 6292 NY-414, Hectory NY, 14841.

 ## Census Data